 Hospitality

-Although not as long as Mr. Mondavi’s tour, tours today typically last between 90 minutes and 2 hours.
-The tour starts on the fourth floor and proceeds through several levels of the cave; everything during the wine making process is conducted by gravity flow.
-One side door leads to the stairwell – looking down at the levels here gives one a perspective of the impressive vertical reach of the cave.
+From the upper levels in the cave a side door leads to the stairwell; looking down at the levels here gives one a perspective of the impressive vertical reach of the cave.
+After entering the cave again, guests will take a short elevator ride to a lower level in the cave and begin the tour.
 The world’s largest underground reinforced structure is the fermentation dome which is 54 feet tall.

 When drilling a cave this size you are bound to hit something of interest underground and in this case, they actually hit gold in the rock at one point.
 While not concentrated enough to mine commercially this is the first time, we have heard of any cave in Napa Valley actually hitting natural gold underground.
 The winery excavation and construction took about 7 years to complete from approximately 2000 through 2007.
+The drilling was overseen Glen Ragsdale of Ragsdale Tunneling Inc, with the lead geotechnical engineer, Graham Wozencroft.

-Arguably the highlight of a visit to the winery is their extensive nearly 110,000 square-foot cave system.
-To our knowledge this is at least 2x the size of the next largest winery cave in Napa Valley.
-This cave was carefully designed for their specific property – think of the winery as 24 wineries representing 24 parts of their vineyard.
-The fruit from each vineyard is vinified separately from their other vineyard blocks and only after its aging is complete are the wines blended together.
+The Palmaz cave was carefully designed for their specific property; it helps to think of the winery as 24 micro-wineries representing 24 parts of their vineyard.
+The grapes from each vineyard block is vinified separately from their other vineyard blocks and only after its aging is complete are the wines blended together.
 What is fairly unique is each barrel sees the same wine throughout the entire aging process.
 Rather than racking wine from multiple barrels into large stainless-steel tanks and then refilling up the barrels or racking to different barrels – each barrel is racked to a stainless-steel carboy, the barrel is cleaned, and this same wine goes back into the same barrel.

 The Palmaz’s have borrowed several pieces of equipment from other industries to use in their own wine making.
 They even designed their own 6 axis shaker table to catch grapes with jacks still attached (the little stem that connects to the grape to the vine).
 During harvest it is quite impressive to see the attention to detail that the same workers who harvested the grapes show at this table – only allowing the best of the fruit to pass through to fermentation.
+And in 2018 Palmaz added an optical sorter to their cellar operations.

 Also look for a rectangular part of the cave that was not covered over on one of the levels – leaving the original underground rock exposed.
 This was left unfinished on purpose.
 Julio used to paint as a child – often replicating the work of other masters, using postcards for his inspiration.
 When he finished a painting he would leave a corner of the canvas empty, signifying his painting was not the original artwork.

 Their fun room or as as the family commonly refers to, “the girl’s room” contains all their white wines.
 This is a separate room in the cave devoted entirely to white varieties.
-While Palmaz has focused their attention on making Cabernet Sauvignon they also make several white wines including a dry Riesling (which tends to sell out rather quickly), Chardonnay and a delicious Muscat Canelli “Florencia”.
+While Palmaz has focused their attention on making Cabernet Sauvignon they also make several white wines including a dry Riesling (which tends to sell out rather quickly), Chardonnay and a delicious dessert wine, Muscat Canelli “Florencia”.

 The Palmaz wines focus on balance and a textural softness (like velvet) on the palate; delicate and well-integrated tannins are one of the Palmaz hallmarks.
 As is their judicious use of oak.